Taxi and private hire licensing: Criminal convictions policy

 6.5 Applicants applying for the grant or a renewal of a driver/operator licence will be required to obtain an enhanced disclosure at their expense.
 The licensing authority abides by the DBS’s Policy on the secure storage, handling, use, retention and disposal of disclosure information, which is available on request.

-6.6 More information about DBS can be found on the Disclosure and Barring Service website.
+6.6 More information about the DBS can be found on their website at www.disclosure.gov.uk.

 6.7 The licensing authority is also entitled to use other records and information that may be available to it in determining applications or an entitlement to continue holding a licence.
 This may include information held by the licensing authority or other licensing authorities, and information disclosed by the police under the common law police disclosure.